Skip to main content

 Recovery is essential to a longevity training plan.
 Sleep, nutrition, hydration, and stress management determine how well you adapt to training.
 Pushing hard without recovery leads to plateaus, injury, and burnout.
 We watch HRV, sleep duration, resting heart rate, and subjective measures to keep the dose calibrated.

 Nutrition fits in by providing the building blocks (protein), the fuel (carbs and fat), and the micronutrients to support training and recovery.
 Most adults benefit from 0.7 to 1.0 grams of protein per pound of goal body weight, spread across meals.
-Adequate carbs around hard sessions support performance, especially as VO2 max climbs.
+Adequate carbs around hard sessions support performance, particularly as VO2 max climbs.

 Focusing on the Centenarian Decathlon makes the long-term goal concrete.
 Rather than vague "stay active" advice, you have specific tasks you want to be able to do at 85 or 90, like climbing stairs with groceries or playing with grandchildren.
 Reverse-engineering training from those tasks creates real, measurable targets for today.